grefosco/assoc-data-analyst-cert/README.md

 # assoc-data-analyst-cert
-Project submited for obtaining the Associate Data Analyst certification from Datacamp
+Project submitted for obtaining the Associate Data Analyst certification from Datacamp.